gsanta75/SelectableRowsViewKit/README.md

 This repository includes a comprehensive demo app that showcases all the features of SelectableRowsViewKit.
 The demo app is located in the `DemoApp/` directory and demonstrates:

-- **Multiple selection with default styling** - Person list with green checkmarks
+- **Multiple selection with default styling** - Person list with tap-on-row selection
 - **Single selection with custom row content** - Happiness levels with emoji indicators
 - **Checkbox style selection** - Fruits list with yellow checkbox indicators
 - **Toggle style with custom colors** - Numbers list with conditional coloring (even/odd)